If you’re anything like me, you have contemplated homeschooling. It’s natural to teach your child – starting at home.

 Some women from church told me about a Mommy and Me group at the local grade school.
 A place for the grown-ups to talk to other grown-ups, and kids to play with other kids.

-While the children were playing with toys, building highways and skyscrapers, gluing cotton balls to construction paper, and dressing up in costumes, they were also learning how to share, be polite, and cooperate.
+While the children played with toys, built highways and skyscrapers, glued cotton balls to construction paper, and dressed up in costumes, they were also learning how to share, be polite, and cooperate.

 Story Time was not just entertaining, it also built listeners and stilled the wigglers.